backend-development/backend-development-textbook/source/caching.md

   end
   def down
-    execute 'DROP VIEW degree_programs' end
+    execute 'DROP VIEW degree_programs' end end
-end
 ```

 #### uses and limitations of view

 In this case the view might be a first step towards refactoring
 the database.
 We just have too many tables in the database that
 are not really needed.

 We can rewrite the rails app step by step to use only the new view,
-and not the database tables it is supposed to replace. after we
+and not the database tables it is supposed to replace.
+After we
 have changed all the rails code, we can drop the view, and create
 a table with the same data instead.
 Then we can drop the original tables
 and are finished with the database refactoring.

 In other cases you might use a view permanently: If you need both
 the underlying, more complex data, and the simplified data in the view.